PorousMedia/micp_to_eptr/README.md

 # micp_to_eptr

-  Estimate the mipv cut-off of MICP data.
+  Apply mipv cut-off to MICP data.

   Parameters
   ----------